-Our book for April is ‘Eleanor Oliphant is Completely Fine’ by Gail Honeyman.
-You can hear our review of last month’s book & our new recommendations HERE from 1 hour 8 mins in.
+Our book for June is ‘The Missing Girl’ by Jenny Quintana.
+You can hear our review of last month’s book & our new recommendations HERE from 1 hour 6 mins in.

 My co-Radio Reads chum, David Barker, has listed all our recent books on his blog here.

-It was wonderful being part of the judging team for this year’s awards but it was especially fab being part of the poem below.
+It was wonderful being part of the judging team for last year’s awards but it was especially fab being part of the poem below.
 I am also honoured to have been asked to take part in judging for the 2018 awards as well.